NotHosomi/nt-payload/README.md

 ### PLUGIN INTERACTIONS
  The plugin is required to do a few things when recieveing a set of outputs from the map
+ * Keep track of which plugin version the map was built for.
+     * payload maps must include one unused <i>info_teleport_destination</i>, with the name
+       <i>meta_version_1</i>. this is currently unused, but ensures backwards compatibility
+       without breaking existing maps, should the plugin design ever change in the future.

  * Add time when each capturepoint logic_relay is triggered.
      * this is done with a <i>FireUser1</i> call to <i>"pl_coord_time_control"</i> coordinator